leftychen/JamAuto/temp/README.md

-# JamAuto
-Test code for review
+Demo code which may move to src after review